 Figure 2

 Our analyses suggest that precipitating circumstances (i.e. changes and information signals) associated with the identification stage of serendipitous FMEs range from chance encounters that result in new interpersonal connections to unexpected actions by known actors in the firm’s task environment (e.g., an existing customer that makes an internationalization proposition) to broader shocks or changes in the general environment that present unforeseen opportunities for internationalization.
-For example, the founder of R-Steel had no intent to pursue business opportunities abroad because he was more concerned with attracting attention from potentially large domestic clients.
+For example, the entrepreneur of R-Steel had no intent to pursue business opportunities abroad because he was more concerned with attracting attention from potentially large domestic clients.
 He is still puzzled about how a large French firm was able to contact him only a few months into the firm’s existence: “So after I started, as I told you I started in January 2005, in September 2005 they found us, I don’t know how, probably through the Chamber of Commerce and Industry.”
 B-Pack received visits from prospective customers in neighboring countries as the global financial crisis was unfolding: “I am almost sure that I am not mixing the year...
 ‘98 in the end, which means in the beginning of ‘99… we had interested customers visiting us from neighboring countries, Serbia, Macedonia.
 Kosovo was still part of Serbia, so we started selling polyethylene film to Kosovo as well.”
 Similarly, B-Sport received a visit from an Austrian firm that “was not selected by some special criteria.
 [The Austrian partner] came to us and wanted us to work together.”
 I-Appliance found its products in high demand after rising manufacturing prices forced a large Swedish company to look elsewhere for components: “Manufacturing in Sweden was not attractive...
 [Costs] were going up there, so not that attractive.
 So ultimately, they closed their cylinder factories.
 They had to buy cylinders from us.
 That’s how our entry into the export market in a good way happened.”

 Our analysis further revealed that the informants identified interpersonal connections as the predominant means by which they identified international opportunities (four of the six serendipitous cases).
-For example, R-Furniture’s founder first met his German partner while visiting his sister in Germany; the two became friends and later developed a business relationship that led to the firm’s first sale in Germany.
-Similarly, one of I-Acad’s founders learned about internationalization opportunities through a chance connection with an American professor, and R-Steel and B-Sport’s founders struck deals with “complete strangers” (i.e., prospective partners from France and Austria looking for cheaper options for sourcing some of their input materials).
+For example, R-Furniture’s entrepreneur first met his German partner while visiting his sister in Germany; the two became friends and later developed a business relationship that led to the firm’s first sale in Germany.
+Similarly, one of I-Acad’s entrepreneurs learned about internationalization opportunities through a chance connection with an American professor, and R-Steel and B-Sport’s entrepreneurs struck deals with “complete strangers” (i.e., prospective partners from France and Austria looking for cheaper options for sourcing some of their input materials).

-Overall, our cases provide evidence of founders’ attention to “external” environmental signals occurring in the firm’s relational (i.e. networks), task, and general environments instead of internal goals or motivation to solve specific issues (e.g., the procurement of specific resources) or problems (e.g., poor firm performance) at this stage in IOR.
+Overall, our cases provide evidence of entrepreneurs’ attention to “external” environmental signals occurring in the firm’s relational (i.e. networks), task, and general environments instead of internal goals or motivation to solve specific issues (e.g., the procurement of specific resources) or problems (e.g., poor firm performance) at this stage in IOR.
 We found that entrepreneurs notice both signals related to their prior knowledge and experience (Shane and Venkataraman, 2000) and unfamiliar signals that “stand out” against the general background.
 Signals related to prior knowledge and experience originate from existing network partners while unfamiliar signals are related to political crises, economic downturn or originate from happenstance encounters (Shepherd et al., 2007; Styles, 2006).